These 9 clean eating meal prep recipes simplify your life and make meals faster, easier and healthier all at the same time.

 1. Buy some good storage containers that fit your needs and pocketbook.
 I’ll add links for several options at the end.

 2. Decide on the recipes you’re going to use and make a very comprehensive grocery list.
 Look in your cupboards and refrigerator to see what you already have so you don’t buy something you don’t need and so you don’t miss something you do need.
 Don’t trust your memory.
 I learned this the hard way several times.
 Grocery is something I do well.
 I make columns for produce, dairy, meat, canned goods, bakery, and Misc.
-Then I look at the recipes I’m using and write down everything in the columns they belong.
+Then I look at the recipes I’m using and write down everything in the columns they belong to.
 It makes shopping in the store much faster and more enjoyable.
 I’m not walking all over the store several times.

 3. Cook your meals.
 When you’re done cooking let them cool a few minutes.